 Name and address

-Name and address

 Telephone number (if any)

 E-mail address (optional)

-L-mail address (optional)

-(C) DETAILS OF RESPONSIBLE AUTHO DITY ADDI ICANIT
+(C) DETAILS OF RESPONSIBLE AUT HORITY APPLICANT

-(0) DETAILS OF REST ONSIDEL ASTRO MIT AFFLICANT

 Name and address

-la contrato o Francista de la Contrato de la Contra

-Jean Irving, Force Licensing and Public Safe for and on behalf of the Chief Constable of S ety Manager
+Jean Irving, Force Licensing and Public for and on behalf of the Chief Constable C/O Simon Morgan

-To and on benall of the Chief Constable of S C/O Simon Morgan SUSSEX POlice.

-Sussex Police Divisional Headquarters
+Sussex Police Divisional Headquarters Centenary House

-Centenary House

-Durrington Lane
+Durrington Lane Worthing

-Worthing

-West Sussex

-BN13 2PQ
+West Sussex BN13 2PQ

-Telephone number (if any)

-101 x 81261 or 01243 843666
+Telephone number (if any) 101 x 81261 or 01243 843666

-E-mail address (optional)
+E-mail address (optional) WS_licensing_WOR@sussex.pnn.police e.uk

-WS_licensing_WOR@sussex.pnn.police.uk

-This application to review relates to the following licensing objective(s) Please tick one or more boxes 1) the prevention of crime and disorder 2) the prevention of public nuisance 3) the protection of children from harm 4) public safety Please state the ground(s) for review (please read guidance note 1) Sussex Police contend that the Licensing Objectives of: Prevention of crime & disorder ii) The prevention of public nuisance have been seriously undermined by the constant & persistent volume of incidents of crime and disorder in and around these premises and by the continuing failure of the Designated Premises Supervisor (DPS) Peter Mott, representatives of the Premises Licence Holder (Peter Mott & Barry Wells of the 'Lounge Leisure Group') and the premises management team to address issues of violence, drunkenness & disorder within and around the immediate vicinity of the premises.
-The Light Bar shares the same address as Liquid Lounge; it also shares the same Designated Premises Supervisor and Premises Licence Holders, Similarly, the and the door staff team both work at the Liquid Lounge and The Light Bar when both premises are in operation.
+This application to review relates to the following licensing objective(s) Please tick one or more boxes 1) the prevention of crime and disorder 2) the prevention of public nuisance 3) the protection of children from harm 4) public safety

+Please state the ground(s) for review (please read guidance note 1)

+Sussex Police contend that the Licensing Objectives of:

+- i) Prevention of crime & disorder - ii) The prevention of public nuisance have been seriously undermined by the constant & persistent volume of incidents of crime and disorder in and around these premises and by the continuing failure of the Designated Premises Supervisor (DPS) Peter Mott, representatives of the Premises Licence Holder (Peter Mott & Barry Wells of the 'Lounge Leisure Group') and the premises management team to address issues of violence, drunkenness & disorder within and around the immediate vicinity of the premises.

+The Light Bar shares the same address as Liquid Lounge; it also shares the same Designated Premises Supervisor and Premises Licence Holders.
+Similarly, the manager, and the door staff team both work at the Liquid Lounge and The Light Bar when both premises are in operation.

 By the management's own admission, the Liquid Lounge and The Light Bar are the same licensed business.
-Their website describes the Liquid Lounge as: 'Worthing's only 2 roomed venue' and further states: 'Originally a 450 capacity venue, the building has over the years been expanded over 2 floors and 4 rooms with a capacity of 810.
+Their website describes the Liquid Lounge as:

+'Worthing's only 2 roomed venue' and further states: 'Originally a 450 capacity venue, the building has over the years been expanded over 2 floors and 4 rooms with a capacity of 810.
 Liquid Lounge also has two covered smoking terraces.
 One servicing Ice, Fire & Le Chic - the other servicing Light bar.'

 Sussex Police contend that even though Liquid Lounge and The Light Bar have separate licences, they are used as part of a homogenous licensed business.
 Unrestricted access can be gained to each venue from inside the building and incidents occurring at The Light Bar have often been attributable to Liquid Lounge and vice versa.
 Sussex Police contend that, as such, these two licences are inextricably linked and the problems identified by Sussex Police in the Liquid Lounge review document are identical with the problems occurring at The Light Bar.

-In February 2010, Peter Mott and were required to attend a Local Action Team (LAT) meeting after Sussex Police identified that the levels of crime and disorder, public nuisance and anti-social behaviour in and around Chatsworth Road.
-Worthing had risen to unacceptably high levels.
+In February 2010, Peter Mott and were required to attend a Local Action Team (LAT) meeting after Sussex Police identified that the levels of crime and disorder, public nuisance and anti-social behaviour in and around Chatsworth Road, Worthing had risen to unacceptably high levels.
 When the premises 'Liquid Lounge' was being referred to by those present at the meeting it was held that this term encompassed all the 'rooms' in the Liquid Lounge complex, namely Ice Bar, Fire Room, Tokyo 31 and Light Bar.
 It was identified that this complex was clearly responsible for many of the identified problems.